Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Introduction

-In concurrent work, \citet{HenzingerSS23} studied $\countdistinct$ with insertions and deletions in a different version of the continual release model (which we call the `likes' model), where an item can be deleted at a time step only if it is already present in the stream at that time step, and inserted only if it is absent from the stream at that time step.
-Our model is more general, since multiple insertions and deletions of the same item can happen consecutively.
-Our upper bound and our item-level privacy lower bound can be extended to the `likes' model.
-On the other hand, our event-level private lower bound provably does not apply to that model: in the `likes' model, for event-level privacy, there is a simple reduction to the bit summation problem in the continual release model such that the resulting algorithm incurs only a polylogarithmic in $T$ error, whereas we show that in our model, any event-level private algorithm incurs a polynomial in $T$ error.
+In concurrent work, \citet{HenzingerSS23} studied $\countdistinct$ with insertions and deletions in the likes model (see ``Variants of the model'' in \Cref{sec:results}).
+Our model is more general, since it allows for multiple consecutive insertions and deletions of the same item.
+Our upper bound and our item-level privacy lower bound can be extended to the likes model.
+In contrast, our event-level private lower bound provably does not apply to that model: in the likes model, for event-level privacy, there is a simple reduction to the bit summation problem in the continual release model such that the resulting algorithm incurs only a polylogarithmic in $T$ error, whereas we show that in our model, any event-level private algorithm incurs a polynomial in $T$ error.

 \citet{HenzingerSS23} showed error bounds for item-level privacy in the likes model that are parameterized by the total number of updates $K$ in the stream.
 The parameter $K$ is related to our concept of flippancy: in the likes model, $K$ equals the sum of all items' flippancies and, in general, is at least that sum. \citet{HenzingerSS23} give an $(\eps, 0)$-DP algorithm with error $\tilde{O}(\sqrt{K} \log T)$ and show a nearly matching lower bound on the error for $(\eps, 0)$-DP algorithms using a packing argument.
 This lower bound applies to our model as well.
 It is incomparable to our lower bounds, since it scales differently and depends on a different parameter.
-In our model, their algorithm can be analyzed to give error bounds in terms of the sum $K'$ of the flippancies of the items and incurs error $\tilde{O}(\sqrt{K'} \log T)$; however,it is unclear if their algorithm can be analyzed in our model to give bounds in terms of the (potentially smaller) maximum flippancy.
+In our model, their algorithm can be analyzed to give error bounds in terms of the sum $K'$ of the flippancies of the items and incurs error $\tilde{O}(\sqrt{K'} \log T)$; however, it is unclear if their algorithm can be analyzed in our model to give bounds in terms of the (potentially smaller) maximum flippancy.

 Another line of work investigated private sketches for distinct elements, motivated by the popularity of sketching algorithms for the streaming setting.
 Mergeable sketches for counting distinct elements have received particular attention~\cite{StanojevicNY2017, ChoiDKY2020, PaghS21, HehirTC2023}, since they allow multiple parties to estimate the joint count of distinct elements by merging their private sketches.
 While these sketches can be combined with the binary-tree mechanism to obtain private mechanisms for $\countdistinct$, the utility deteriorates when many $(\log T)$ sketches are merged.
 In fact, \citet{DesfontainesLB2018} showed that achieving both privacy and high accuracy is impossible when many sketches for counting distinct elements are merged.
 Other private sketches have been studied \cite{SmithST2020, DickensTT2022, WangPS22} for the streaming batch setting (without continual release).
 The distinct elements problem has also been studied in a distributed setting \cite{ChenG0M21,GhaziKKMPSWW22} and under pan-privacy \cite{MirMNW11}.
 In particular, our lower bound for event-level privacy uses ideas from the lower bound of \citet{MirMNW11}, as described in \Sec{techniques}